Rayn2402/ThePetaleProject/README.md

 ## Installation
 To have all the requirements needed, you must do the following actions:
+- Create a virtual environment with Python 3.7
 - Clone this repo : ```git clone https://github.com/Rayn2402/ThePetaleProject.git```
 - Install dgl (https://www.dgl.ai/pages/start.html)
 - Install torch (https://pytorch.org/get-started/locally/)